Package 'nanonext'

 con

-a Socket, Context, Listener or Dialer.
+a Socket, Context, Listener, Dialer or Pipe.

 Details